googleapis/google-cloud-python/packages/google-auth/docs/user-guide.rst

 -----------------------------

 :class:`~credentials.Credentials` are the means of identifying an application or user to a service or API.
-Credentials can be obtained with two different types of accounts: *service accounts* and *user accounts*.
+Credentials can be obtained with three different types of accounts: *service accounts*, *user accounts* and *external accounts*.

 Credentials from service accounts identify a particular application.
 These types of credentials are used in server-to-server use cases, such as accessing a